I’ll get right to the point: Dangerous ticks are spreading across the country.

-Whether this season will be especially ticky depends on where you live or visit, experts say.
-But the range of several species that carry pathogens is expanding across North America.
-We’re now finding the parasitic arachnids in places we never have before.
+Whether this summer will be especially “ticky” depends on where you live, experts say, but the range of several species that carry pathogens is expanding across North America.
+We’re now finding these creatures in places we never have before.

-Take the black-legged tick, which can transmit bacteria that causes Lyme disease.
-In the past two decades, the number of US counties with an established population has more than doubled.
-The lone star tick — a species implicated in potentially fatal allergic reactions to red meat, among other conditions — is also spreading fast.
+In the past two decades, for example, the number of US counties with an established population of black-legged ticks — those that can transmit the bacteria that causes Lyme disease — has more than doubled.
+Lone star ticks, meanwhile, are spreading north.
+Bites from these rust-colored arachnids are implicated in potentially fatal allergic reactions to red meat, among other conditions.

-There’s no single reason that explains why these blood-suckers are on the move.
-But one fascinating culprit is an increase in forest cover in the eastern US, which has helped facilitate the spread of white-tailed deer and other animals that ticks love to feed on.
+Ticks are spreading in different places for different reasons.
+In the eastern US, an increase in forest cover has helped facilitate the spread of white-tailed deer and other animals that ticks feed on.
 It’s a rare, counterintuitive example of how reforestation can carry unwanted consequences — or “ecosystem disservices,” as some researchers have put it.

 More ticks means more tick-borne diseases, which have more than doubled since 2004.
-And these aren’t just concerns for backcountry hikers.
-In fact, your risk of encountering a tick may be higher while gardening or walking your pets — which, by the way, are at risk, too — relative to outdoor recreation, according to one large 2019 survey in the Northeast.
+This isn’t just a problem for backcountry hikers.
+Your risk of encountering a tick may actually be higher while gardening or walking your pets — which are at risk, too — relative to outdoor recreation, according to one large 2019 survey in the Northeast.

 But don’t panic.
 You can still enjoy a summer outdoors if you dress appropriately, do frequent tick checks, and educate yourself about the areas where ticks pose the most danger.